atomic-package/docs/docs/pages/align.md

 # Align

-<p class="uk-text-lead">Control the alignment of inline elements depending on the viewport size.</p>
+<p class="text docsLeadText">Control the alignment of inline elements depending on the viewport size.</p>

 ## Usage